Skip to main content UVA Health logo of UVA Health

 When I asked how the ketogenic diet was able to reduce seizures, Gulotta answered, “If you found that out, you’d be famous.”

-The medical community doesn’t yet know definitively why the ketogenic diet reduces seizures, though there are many theories.
+The medical community doesn’t yet know definitively why the ketogenic diet reduces seizures.
+But there are many theories.
 According to Gulotta, it’s related to the brain chemistry that results from using ketones instead of glucose (energy created from breaking down carbohydrates) for energy.
 There’s a lot of research going on about why the ketogenic diet can reduce seizures.

 Who Can Benefit from a Ketogenic Diet for Epilepsy Treatment

-Most patients who begin a medical ketogenic diet have medically refractory epilepsy, that is, they’ve tried at least two medications without result.
-Patients with Lennox-Gastaut syndrome (a type of epilepsy characterized by multiple types of seizures and, often, impaired intellectual development) are frequently good candidates for a ketogenic diet, since Lennox-Gastaut can be particularly difficult to manage with medications.
+Most patients who begin a medical ketogenic diet have medically refractory epilepsy.
+That means they’ve tried at least two medications without result.
+Patients with Lennox-Gastaut syndrome (a type of epilepsy characterized by multiple types of seizures and, often, impaired intellectual development) are frequently good candidates for a ketogenic diet.
+That’s because Lennox-Gastaut can be particularly difficult to manage with medications.

 A medical ketogenic diet is the primary treatment for patients with GLUT-1 Deficiency Syndrome or Pyruvate Dehydrogenase Syndrome (both are glucose metabolism disorders that can result in seizures and other dangerous side effects).